-Too many marketers tell me about getting burnt by ads.
-They build an AdWords campaign to rank for important search terms, it drives clicks, traffic, and leads, but ultimately their ad spend outweighs the impact of the ads which is bad news for ROI.
+How does this happen?
+Typically, social media marketers build an AdWords campaign to rank for important search terms.
+The campaign drives clicks, traffic, and leads, but ultimately the ad spend outweighs the impact of the ads which is bad news for ROI.

 Ads aren’t right for everyone.
 Some industries have extremely high competition with astronomical CPCs.
 Some products have too low of an average sales price for the economics to work.